theRealProHacker/Positron/README.md

 margin-right: inherit;
 ```
 4. Also if any of the four values in `margin` were invalid, the rest would still be accepted.
-5. URLs can generally also be absolute or relative paths without having to use the `file://` syntax
+5. URLs can generally also be absolute or relative paths. `file`-URLs are not accepted

 # Rants
 ## Why Python is definitely better then JS